Top tips for op shop trips

 ♥ Consider the op shop for gifts.
 Now you do have to choose your audience here, but personally I love an op shop gift and quite often I will find cute things I know a friend will love.
 You can also make things like vintage tea cup candles.
 Vintage sounds so much more chic than op shop bargain!

 ♥ Manifest.
 You knew I would sneak a bit of woo in didn’t you??
 Yep, manifesting totally works.
 Hold in your mind what you are after and leave the rest up to the universe.
 It might not happen straight away, but it usually happens.
-I manifested myself a pair of brand new black leather boots for just $15 this winter.
+I manifested myself a pair of brand new black leather boots for just $15 and that amazing French Oven.
 Woohoo!

 ♥ Give back.
 Never dump stuff you don’t want anymore.
 Take it to the op shop so someone else can benefit.
 Make sure it’s clean and in good condition or it will cost the charity time and money to dispose of it.
 Never leave your donation outside the shop – always pop it into the shop or in the donation bin.